VictorAlbertos/RxCache/README.md

 getMocksFilteredPaginateEvict(oMocks, new DynamicKeyGroup("actives", "page1"), new EvictDynamicKey(true))

-//Evict one page mocks of one filter getMocksFilteredPaginateInvalidate(oMocks, new DynamicKeyGroup("actives”, "page1"), new EvictDynamicKeyGroup(true))
+//Evict one page mocks of one filter getMocksFilteredPaginateInvalidate(oMocks, new DynamicKeyGroup("actives", "page1"), new EvictDynamicKeyGroup(true))
 ```

 As you may already notice, the whole point of using DynamicKey or DynamicKeyGroup along with Evict classes is to play with several scopes when evicting objects.